Poems

 goldfinches, whose yellow bodies

-are as bright as joy itself,
+are as bright

 but whose species name in Latin